 - TDAP within last 10 years

-- Two MMR or proof of immunity (CDC requires 28 days between vaccines)
+- Two MMR or proof of immunity (CDC requires 28 days between shots)

-- Two Varicella or proof of immunity (CDC requires 28 days between vaccines)
+- Two Varicella or proof of immunity (CDC requires 28 days between shots)

 - Two negative PPD (TB) within the past 12 months.
 The last test must be within one year of the last day of the class.
 QuantiFERON Gold TB Blood Test is acceptable.